Importance conditional sampling for Pitman-Yor mixtures: Introduction

 The rest of the paper is organized as follows.
 The ICS is described in Section~\ref{sec:approach}.
-Section~\ref{sec:simul} is dedicated to an extensive simulation study, comparing the performance of the ICS with two versions of the efficient slice sampler of \citet{Kal11} and the marginal sampler of \citet{Esc95}, both in terms of mixing properties and computational costs.
-As an illustration, in Section~\ref{sec:app}, the ICS algorithm is used to analyze a rich data set from the Collaborative Perinatal Project.
-While in Section~\ref{sec:one_hosp} the ICS is implemented to analyze a single-hospital data set, Section~\ref{sec:12_hosp} is dedicated to the analysis of a multi-hospital data set, for which a mixture model for partially exchangeable data is described and the ICS approach is adapted.
-Concluding remarks, along with a discussion of ongoing work, are presented in Section~\ref{sec:conc}.
-Additional results and details on the implementation of slice and marginal samplers are postponed to the Appendix.
-The ICS algorithm is implemented in the \texttt{R} package \texttt{BNPmix} \citep{bnpmix}, along with the other algorithms considered in the comparison of Section \ref{sec:simul}.
+Section~\ref{sec:simul} is dedicated to an extensive simulation study, comparing the performance of the ICS with state-of-the-art marginal and conditional sampling methods.
+Section \ref{sec:app} proposes (reports) an illustrative application, where the proposed algorithm is used to analyse a data set from the Collaborative Perinatal Project \citep{cpp}.
+In this context, Section \ref{sec:12_hosp} is dedicated to illustrate how the ICS approach can be extended to the case of nonparametric mixture models for partially exchangeable data.
+Section \ref{sec:conc} concludes the paper with a discussion.
+Additional results are presented in the Appendix.